 Created by: Mikekey

-Categories: Dinner, Main Dish, Soups/Stews, Beef, Roast Beef, Beef Chuck, Vegetables, Carrot, Irish, Budget-Friendly, Easy/Beginner Cooking, Fall/Autumn, Father's Day, Game/Sports Day, Sunday Dinner, Winter, Stove Top, Gluten-Free, High Protein, No Eggs, Non-Dairy, Turnips (more)
+Categories: Comfort Food, Dinner, Main Dish, Soups/Stews, Beef, Roast Beef, Beef Chuck, Vegetables, Carrot, Irish, Budget-Friendly, Easy/Beginner Cooking, Fall/Autumn, Father's Day, St. Patrick's day, Sunday Dinner, Winter, Stove Top, Gluten-Free, High Protein, Kosher, No Eggs, Non-Dairy, Make it from scratch, Turnips (more)

 "An "Irish" stew using beef instead of lamb.
 To cut calories and fat, make a day ahead of time, refrigerate, and lift off solidified fat before reheating."